center-for-learning-management/moodle-local_edusupport/README.md

 * Assign the support team by specifying a support level.
 You can use any label here.
 * Select the desired forum by clicking the "Select"-Button in the column "System"
 * Optionally you can set another forum as archive.
 Closed issues will be automatically moved there.

+## Reminder

+If the "reminder"-Function is enabled in admin-settings the plugin will send a friendly reminder to supporters every Monday at 8am a list of open issues.

+You can specify other times by modifying the task in Website-Administration.